desireereid196/GenAI_Project/README.md

 - Learned decoding strategies (Greedy and Beam) produce more accurate and image-specific captions than frequency-based or random ones.
 - Beam Search provides a small but consistent improvement over Greedy decoding across most metrics.
 - Frequency-based captions can perform deceptively well on semantic similarity metrics (especially BERTScore), but this doesn't reflect true caption quality for diverse images.
-- BLEU-4 is especially helpful in exposing the gap between trivial baselines and genuinely learned caption generation.
+- BLEU-4 is especially helpful in exposing the gap between naive statistical baselines and genuinely learned caption generation.

 ## 📁 Repository Structure